 - Sizes run on the small and narrow side

 The best word to describe the cushioning is plush.
 There is a generous amount of padding around the heel collar.
-The midsole is made with Brooks Super DNA foam which provides both support and comfort.
+The midsole is made with DNA Loft.
+This new type of foam provides both soft cushioning yet remains durable.
 However, it detracts slightly from the ground feel.

 The mesh upper is stretchy with great breathability and toe space.
 The support through the arch is excellent.
 Everything about these shoes is soft which made them a pleasure to wear.
 They’re a great example of the quality that we’d expect from Brooks.

 - Cushioning is one of the best of the shoes we reviewed

 - These shoes are made to last for the long haul

 - We weren’t a fan of the color choices